lalrpop/lalrpop/CONTRIBUTING.md

 in `lalrpop/src/parser/lrgrammar.rs` that end-users use.
 Small (meh), (relatively) fast to compile, easy to use (really, for end-users).

-That said, if you changes don't affect LALRPOP's own grammar (`lalrpop/src/parser/lrgrammar.lalrpop`) your workflow is simple
+That said, if your changes don't affect LALRPOP's own grammar (`lalrpop/src/parser/lrgrammar.lalrpop`) your workflow is simple

 ```sh